Job Title: Food and Nutrition Services (FNS) Specialist

 Nutrition/Wellness

-1. Assist with planning and organizing activities related to menu planning, food procurement, product testing, product holds and/or recalls, and utilization of USDA commodities.
+1. Assist with planning and organizing activities related to menu planning, food procurement, product testing, product holds and/or recalls, and utilization of United States Department of Agriculture (USDA) commodities.

 2. Plan menus that meet USDA meal pattern and nutritional requirements within established budgetary constraints.